+An issuer shall not issue convertible debt instruments

+- · for financing

-An issuer shall not issue convertible debt instruments for financing or for providing loans to or for acquiring shares of any person who is part of the promoter group or group companies.
+- · for providing loans or

+- for acquiring shares of any person who is part of the promoter group or group companies.

-However, an issuer shall be eligible to issue fully convertible debt instruments for these purposes if the period of conversion of such debt instruments is less than eighteen months from the date of is
+However, an issuer shall be eligible to issue fully convertible debt instruments for these purposes if the period of conversion of such debt instruments is less than eighteen months from the date of issue.